GennadyGS/CubeSharp/CubeSharp.md

     IndexDefinition.Create("A2", "Product A2"));
 ```

-Dimension definition implements [IEnumerable<>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=netcore-3.1) interface of `IndexDefinition<TIndex>`, which allows to traverse incorporated index definitions in specified order.
-It is useful for building table representations of cubes.
+A dimension definition implements [IEnumerable<>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=netcore-3.1) of `IndexDefinition<TIndex>`, allowing you to traverse index definitions in order—useful for building tables.

- For child indexes they are usually follow after the parent index as in previous example.
-However parent index can be placed after the children with overload of `IndexDefinition.Create(...)` method with reversed order of arguments:
+By default, child indexes follow their parent, but you can reverse the order with an overload of `IndexDefinition.Create(...)`:

 ```csharp
 // Order of indexes: